Many families struggle with the internal debate on whether they want more children.

 I love being the mom of an only child; I feel so balanced.

+I always wanted to experience the role of a mother, but it wasn’t the endgame of my existence.
 In addition, I don’t plan to pop out babies every few years and live a decade of baby rearing!

 Nope!

+There are many things I want to experience in addition to being a parent and wife.
 I was an individual before getting married and having a child, and I want to maintain that individuality as a mother and wife.

 I have a handful of hobbies and missions I want to complete.